jdorigao/biglinux-arm-tools/README.md

 ```
 sudo builddockerimg
 ```
-This uploads the docker file directly to the Manjaro ARM acccount on DockerHub.
+This uploads the docker file directly to the BigLinux ARM acccount on DockerHub.

-A log is located at /var/log/manjaro-arm-tools/builddockerimg-$(date +%Y-%m-%d-%H:%M).log
+A log is located at /var/log/biglinux-arm-tools/builddockerimg-$(date +%Y-%m-%d-%H:%M).log

 ## deployarmimg (depricated)
 This script will create checksums for and upload the newly generated image.
 It assumes you have upload access to our OSDN server.